tr-igem/esmuflily/docs/internals.md

 *   (ekm-asslim TYPE STYLE SIZE DIR)

-    Return the value according to DIR of the first entry with a key > SIZE in the style table STYLE in the type table TYPE.
+    Return the value according to DIR of the first entry with a key >= SIZE in the style table STYLE in the type table TYPE.
     Return 0 if STYLE is not found or if no key > SIZE found.
-    The last entry in the style table should have the key `+inf.0`.
+    The last entry in the style table usually has the key `+inf.0`.

 *   (ekm-assid TYPE KEY)